 Bandwidth Control is another requirement that most legacy solutions fail to address.
-With content quality now typically high-definition or above, controlling the amount of bandwidth websites and applications use is key to maintaining reliable internet access.
+With content quality now typically high-definition or above, controlling the amount of bandwidth websites and applications use is key to maintaining reliable Internet access.
 Left on its own, network performance can quickly succumb to Netflix, YouTube, social media and other recreational traffic.
-Using Layer 7 DPI and SSL inspection, Untangle easily identifies all recreational traffic, preventing users from bypassing the controls, and puts shaping in place to stop network bottlenecks.
+Using Layer 7 DPI and SSL inspection, NG Firewall easily identifies all recreational traffic, preventing users from bypassing the controls, and puts shaping in place to stop network bottlenecks.

 Control doesn’t stop at managing bandwidth usage for the web and applications; managing what kind of content users can access is just as important.
 Some users need access to certain applications or web resources, while others do not to meet regulatory compliance or data privacy requirements.
 To solve this, Policy Manager lets you set unique and granular policies for individuals, groups and departments.
 Session viewers and event logs identify individual users and the specific applications that are negatively impacting the network in real-time.
 Once identified, network administrators can stop users from streaming videos from Netflix, downloading illegal content with P2P clients, and hiding their activities with apps like UltraSurf.
 If needed, they can also control specific application functions.
 For example, one group of users may require access to all of Facebook, while another group will need to be restricted from certain functionalities like Facebook games or videos.

-Untangle delivers everything you need and more for next generation web filtering and network management.
-The Complete Package provides every app at a cost savings for your organization.
+NG Firewall delivers everything you need and more for next generation web filtering and network management.
+NG Firewall Complete provides every app at a cost savings for your organization.